frendsick/torth/README.md

 # Torth

-It's like [Porth](https://gitlab.com/tsoding/porth) but written by a first-time programming language developer.
+Stack based programming language inspired by [Porth](https://gitlab.com/tsoding/porth).

 Torth is planned to be